-Murdo from the Oxgangs Walking Group for sending us his Toast to to the Lassies.
-Ruth and Kim, healthy lifestyle workers at Edinburgh & Lothian Greenspace Trust, who inspired Murdo to write his Toast.
-Rod Summers for sending us his great tribute to Burns - The Drookit Moose.
+Murdo from the Oxgangs Walking Group for sending us his Toast to to the lassies, Ruth and Kim, healthy lifestyle workers at Edinburgh & Lothian Greenspace Trust who inspired him to write this Toast.

+Rod Summers for sending us his great tribute to Burns.
+The Drookit Moose.